serifpersia/esp32partitiontool/README.md

 ## Usage (Platformio)

+- If building from vsCode: run `edit_partition` project tasks from the `build-partition` environment
-- Build the `build-partition` Platformio environment from your IDE or use the shell: `pio run -e build-partition`
+- If building from a shell : `pio run -e build-partition -t edit_partition`